glf30/final-api-project/README.md

 Before diving into the API aspect of this assignment, first lets add a single story to the DOM.
 This code will be a blueprint that will help later on.

-To do this, use `document.createElement` along with `.appendChild` in your Javascript.
+To do this, use `document.createElement` along with `.append` in your Javascript.

 ```javascript